How to Get a Replacement Retainer

 How Much Does a Replacement Retainer Cost?

-The cost of a replacement retainer will vary a bit depending on the office and which type of retainer you are wanting.
-We will list our fees below for your reference.
+The cost of a replacement retainer may vary depending on the office and which type of retainer you are wanting.

 Some offices may have programs available where you can order multiple sets of replacement retainers at a quantity discount.
 These programs incentivize you to get multiple sets of retainers, which you will more likely than not need down the road anyway.